Protect Your Health

 About the Program

 The four-month Y program is based on research that shows that the simple process of checking and recording blood pressure at least twice a month over four months may lower blood pressure.
 And, proper nutrition, particularly a reduction in sodium, can help lower diastolic and systolic blood pressure.
+The program is offered at no-cost, and while there is a fee for the blood pressure cuff, scholarships are available.

 Program participants learn how to properly self-monitor their blood pressure using a cuff.
 They also get: